Ashadi Ekadashi heralding the start of Chaturmas and the “favouritest” part of the year for me where festivals abound.

 Read a scientific explanation of why we should fast in Shravan.
 Eating fish is also prohibited in Shravan, for one simple reason; fish spawn at this time of the year.

-Important Festivals in Shravana Masam 2020 and Their Dates
+Important Festivals in Shravan or Shravana Masam 2021 and Their Dates

 Each region in India has its own set of festivals and here are some that we observe in Andhra Pradesh (which is the state my ancestors are from) and Maharashtra (the state where I grew up and live):